The Face of Britannia - Frances Stuart

 Providentially, she met another Charles Stuart, a distant relative and 4th cousin of the King.
 This Charles was the 4th Duke of Richmond and 6th Duke of Lennox.
 He was extravagant, an inveterate gambler and a drinker, but Frances saw him as a convenient way out of her fraught relationship with the King.

 When the King learned of their wedding plans, he schemed to stop them.
 The couple retaliated by eloping.
 Learning of their marriage, the King realized Frances had deceived him and angrily vowed never to forgive or see her again.
-On her marriage Frances acquired the title Duchess of Richmond and Lennox.
+On her marriage, Frances acquired the title Duchess of Richmond and Lennox.

-Ironically, although out of favor with the King, it was at this time that Frances received her greatest honour.
+Ironically, although out of favour with the King, it was at this time that Frances received her greatest honour.
 The portrait of her from the Britannia medals was chosen for new coins being struck.
 Thus, a Scottish woman graced not only medals commemorating a naval victory, but also the coinage of the Realm.

 About 1669 the King's infatuation with Frances was again demonstrated when she became seriously ill with smallpox.
 Charles rushed to her bedside and forgave her for marrying without his consent.
 She recovered, and the King allowed the Queen to appoint her a Lady of the Bedchamber.
 At this point the relationship between Frances and the King changed to one of friendship.
 Charles had fallen for the charms of Nell Gwynne.